airbusgeo/geocube/docs/installation/local-install.md

     	gdal blockcache value (default 500) (default 500) -gdalStorageDebug
-    	enable storage debug to use custom gdal storage strategy -pgqConnection string
+    	enable storage debug to use custom gdal storage strategy -local-download
+    	locally download the datasets before starting the consolidation (generally faster than letting GDAL to download them tile by tile) (default true)
+  -pgqConnection string
     	url of the postgres database to enable pgqueue messaging system (pgqueue only) -psProject string